בס״ד - BS"D

 • The Inner Battle

-Let's take for example the times of the Second Temple.
-The Gemarah tells us of a story of Kamtza and Bar Kamtza, but I would assume you know the story, and I will not go into details.
-But imagine this - a person that has been thrown out from a party, and went through humiliation while witnessing the total silence from the rabbis and other members of his community present at the party, has assumed that they were OK with what was done to him.
+Let's take, for example, the times of the Second Temple.
+The Gemarah tells a story about Kamtza and Bar Kamtza, but I assume you know the story, so I will not go into details.
+But imagine this - a person who has been thrown out of a party, and went through humiliation while witnessing the total silence from the rabbis and other members of his community present at the party, has assumed that they were OK with what was done to him.
 But the worst thing of all, is his next step - to frame the Country and I don't mean the host of the party or some of the members of his community that were present at the party, but a country where the ones who suffered were all the residents of the ancient Jerusalem, his parents, I assume his wife and children, neighbors and many other people unknown to him - millions were killed and taken into captivity.

 Till today, the Jewish nation has not recovered from this, and the exile has been going on for 1,954 years.
-Our nation says that we have suffered enough and we deserve redemption - but do we?
+Our nation says we have suffered enough and deserve redemption—but do we?
 Have we learned from our mistakes?
 Have we learned from the mistakes of the generation of the Second Bet Hamikdash?
 Do we know what this sin is - a baseless hatred?

-What moves the person to hurt someone else - jealousy...ego?
+What moves a person to hurt someone else—jealousy... ego?
 Not being happy with his lot, not being happy with what Hashem has given him, and looking into someone else's plate and saying - that plate should have been mine, why he and not me, and going miles, doing and saying much - to destroy the good others have, just to have that feeling - that the other person no longer has more than him.

-That feeling of anger that lurks inside the person at those moments and the bleeding ego springs him into action.
-That desire to rip the other person's life apart, or simply as he thinks, to level the battlefield, or to totally level the other person to the ground - is an animalistic desire that stems from the other side of the human body.
+That feeling of anger that lurks inside the person at those moments, and the bleeding ego, spring him into action.
+That desire to rip the other person's life apart, or, as he thinks, to level the battlefield, or to totally level the other person to the ground, is an animalistic desire that stems from the other side of the human body.

-But what is this desire to cause damage, or these traits - anger, ego and jealousy?
-These are traits that have led to the downfall of many over human history... but they are also the traits that go against G-d, against his decision, and His authority.
+But what is this desire to cause damage, or these traits - anger, ego, and jealousy?
+These are traits that have led to the downfall of many throughout human history... but they are also traits that go against G-d, against his decision, and against His authority.

 The human body has two spiritual forces - The Neshama and The Nefesh.
 The Neshama is the G-dly Soul that pulls the person to do G-dly work, and the Nefesh is an animal soul or an earthly soul that pulls the person to act in the physical world.
 There's a constant battle between these two souls.
-Who wins you ask?
-It depends, on what you fill yourself with.
+Who wins, do you think?
+It depends on what you fill yourself with.

-If you fill yourself with Torah knowledge, and good deeds then your Neshama becomes stronger and is able to fight off your animalistic soul.
-But if you indulge in this world, don't learn and transgress the laws of the Torah, and don't keep commandments - the animalistic soul wins every time and the person slowly changes into a different being.
+If you fill yourself with Torah knowledge and good deeds, your Neshama becomes stronger and can fight off your animalistic soul.
+But if you indulge in this world, don't learn, transgress the laws of the Torah, and don't keep the commandments, the animalistic soul wins every time, and the person slowly changes into a different being.

 So, what is baseless hatred?
-It is a combination of several traits - anger, ego and jealousy of another human being, enough to move the person into action to set some goals for himself - goals not of his growth, but of bringing the other person down - to affect every area of someone's life and to bring him to the point of total destruction of the other's character, income, and social standing.
-Whether it may take months, or years he will be doing it constantly and will involve many others in this endeavor.
-And all of this is done, while totally ignoring the laws of Torah and Hashem's authority over his and other person's life.
+It is a combination of several traits - anger, ego and jealousy of another human being, enough to move the person into action to set some goals for himself - goals not of his growth, but of bringing the other person down - to affect every area of someone's life and to bring him to the point of destruction of the other's character, income, and social standing.
+Whether it takes months or years, he will do it constantly and involve many others in this endeavor.
+And all of this is done, while totally ignoring the laws of Torah and Hashem's authority over his and other people's lives.

-In the times of the Second Temple, the nation didn't have a tribe of Yehuda ruling the Jewish nation.
-Because of this one fact - as was declared by Yaakov Avinu, all other parts of the society were not aligned correctly, which led to many problems in the future, as we'll see.
+During the Second Temple period, the nation didn't have a tribe of Yehuda ruling.
+Because of this one fact, as Yaakov Avinu commanded, the rest of society was not properly aligned, which led to many problems in the future, as we'll see.

-The position of the Cohen HaGadol was going to the highest bidder - since the people that were not cohanim were able to become one, even though they knew fully well, that they will die upon entry into Kadosh Kedoshim.
-And since the office of the King and Cohen HaGadol had problems, there was no system of checks and enforcement of the laws - no one demanded the Kohanim and Leviim to go out and to teach the nation.
+The position of Cohen HaGadol was awarded to the highest bidder, since people who were not cohanim could become one, even though they knew full well that they would die upon entering Kadosh Kedoshim.
+And since the office of the King and Cohen HaGadol had problems, there was no system of checks and enforcement of the laws—no one demanded that the Kohanim and Leviim go out and teach the nation.
 And since nobody learned, and no one demanded, but the few, the general population was busy hating, ridiculing, spreading lies, and framing others.
-People were coming to bring sacrifices to Hashem, but on the other hand, continued to hate and malign others.
+People were coming to bring sacrifices to Hashem, but on the other hand, they continued to hate and malign others.

 In Yerushalmi, Masechet Yoma 1a, the Sages teach, "Any generation in which the Temple is not built, it is as if it had been destroyed in their times".